 - Drop Box contents are automatically deleted every morning at 11:50am.

 Use your NetID to login to technology lab workstations.
 If you do not know your NetID, look up your NetID or Reset your Password at my.newschool.edu.
 You can find more details on our Getting Started Tip Sheet

 Continuing Education/Non-Credit students have access to the following computing resources:

 - "Express Stations" for checking email or web browsing.
 Here is the public list of Express Station Locations

 - Classroom computer stations for additional access to the same software available in the computer labs.
 Classroom computers may be used when classes are not scheduled and they default to auto-login upon machine start up.

 - Always back up your work to removable media (CD, DVD, USB flash drive, FireWire, etc).

-- Academic Technology is not responsible for any missing or damaged files, media or personal belongings, or for sensitive personal data stored on any workstation.
+- edu Services is not responsible for any missing or damaged files, media or personal belongings, or for sensitive personal data stored on any workstation.

 - Remember to LOG OFF when you are finished with the station.
 If you are working in a classroom please restart the station.

 - No Food or Drink is allowed near the computer stations.